 I attempted two very early morning observing sessions in March and April of 2024 from my suburban backyard, but again without success.A dark site is really needed to observe any low-surface-brightness galaxy, especially one as dim and faint as NGC 6118.

-However, traveling to a dark-site has been over for me now, for many years.
+However, traveling to a dark-site has been over for many years.
 The disassembly of a heavy equatorial mount and handling a large solid-tube Newtonian, loading, driving, unloading, reassembly, and then having to do it all again, became just too much.
 I will just continue to do my best from the backyard.

-Saturday morning: May 11th 2024 @ 1:00 AM, with a 5.0 NELM overhead, but far less in the location of NGC 6118, due to overlooking the town of Boiling Springs, and the problem “carport light” pictured above.
+Saturday morning: May 11th 2024 @ 1:00 AM with a 5.0 NELM overhead, but about 4.0 in the area of the galaxy.

-The following cellphone photo is from that night (May 11th) and beside my telescope.
+The following cellphone photo is from that night and beside my telescope.
 Note the constellation Scorpius toward the right lower corner.
 Now see the brighter pair of stars, almost in the center of the photo, above or north of Scorpius.

 The most northern star, is known as “Yed Prior” at mag.
 2.7.
 The second star toward the south or closest to Scorpius is “Yed Posterior” at mag.
 3.2.
 Now move your telescope slightly to the NE of “Yed Prior” and use your star atlas to dead center, where NGC 6118 should be.

 Description: A tiny and subtle brighter middle, which resembles that of a planetary nebula.
 And like so many planetary nebulae, when using direct vision, vanishes or winks out.
-The galaxy has a very faint and diffuse irregular halo, which is oriented NE-SW.
-After observing NGC 6118, it’s easy to understand why its named “The Blinking Galaxy.”
+The galaxy has a very faint and diffuse irregular halo, which is oriented NE-SW.After my many observing sessions of NGC 6118, it’s easy to understand why its named “The Blinking Galaxy.”

 Recent Comments